 - Yonkers, Westchester County: New York National Guard Armory, 2 Quincy Place, Yonkers, NY 10701

-Starting April 19, all New Jersey residents age 16 and older will be eligible for the vaccine.
+Since April 19, all New Jersey residents age 16 and older have been eligible for the vaccine.
 Click here to register for the vaccine if you meet the criteria.

 New Jersey launched a toll free vaccine hotline to answer general questions about vaccines, determining who is and is not eligible to be vaccinated and help find vaccine locations: 855-568-0545